L2-D2/dotfiles/README.md

 # dotfiles

-dotfiles
+* Clone where you want them to be

-* run links.sh to make soft links
+* Run links.sh to make soft links